 Having said all that, we think a holiday stop at the Wilderness Lodge is more than worth the effort for the cozy vibes alone.
 Between the resort’s decorations, the roaring fireplace and the festive background music, you feel as if you’ve been instantly transported to a majestic hunting lodge somewhere in the frozen north.
 You can almost picture a blanket of freshly fallen snow just outside the window.
 Plus, the resort’s relatively remote location typically means fewer fellow guests fighting for a place in front of the tree.

 In the past, the Wilderness Lodge has also created their very own molasses masterpiece: an adorable gingerbread cabin.
-Sadly, this gingerbread display has yet to return for 2022.
+Sadly, this gingerbread display didn’t return in 2022, and there’s no indication that it will be back in 2023 either.
 However, we are hopeful that it will make a Christmassy comeback in the future.

 Location: Magic Kingdom Resort Area